onlynks/Projet_6/README.md

 ========================

 You need to install Composer if you don't already get it.
-First, use the SQL code to create the Database.
+First, create a Database and use the SQL code fil it.
 It already contain some data (tricks and categories).*

 -----------------